varadharajr/tor-script-mover/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support
+## Support

 For issues and questions:

-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review error messages and logs
+2. Review error messages and log files
 3. Verify configuration settings
 4. Contact your Teleport/Nutanix administrator
 5. Open an issue in the repository

-## 📝 Changelog
+## Changelog

 ### Version 1.0.0
-- Initial release
+- Initial release with PowerShell and Bash components
-- Cross-platform support (Bash and PowerShell)
+- Automated Teleport authentication with Okta Verify
-- Automated Teleport authentication
+- Cluster discovery and filtering
-- Node discovery and SSH automation
+- ToR script deployment to CVM
-- Script deployment functionality
+- Comprehensive logging and error handling
-- Comprehensive error handling
+- Date-based file management
-- Manual workflow testing
+- Automatic CVM connection after deployment